iPhone 13 Pro Max review: The best phone period

 Water resistance: IP68

-But it’s how the iPhone 13 Pro Max makes me feel when shooting photos and videos that puts it over the top, as these are the best cameras I’ve ever tested on a phone.
-The new cameras let you take Cinematic mode videos with a compelling bokeh effect, choose your own Photographic styles and take super close-up shots with a new macro mode that leverages the ultra-wide camera.
+But it’s the iPhone 13 Pro Max's cameras that put this phone over the top, as they're the best I've tested on a phone so far.
+You can shoot Cinematic mode videos with a compelling bokeh effect, choose your own Photographic styles and take super close-up shots with a new macro mode that leverages the ultra-wide camera.

 If you're looking for something more affordable and don't need a telephoto lens or 120Hz display, check out our iPhone 13 review and iPhone 13 mini review.

-While I wish Apple offered faster charging, as you’ll see in my iPhone 13 Pro Max review, this is the best iPhone — and best phone period.
+While I wish Apple offered faster charging and Touch ID, as you’ll see in my full iPhone 13 Pro Max review, this is the best iPhone — and best phone period.

 iPhone 13 Pro Max price and release date

-Note that you can save on the iPhone 13 Pro Max if you trade in your old iPhone or other phone, and we’re tracking the best iPhone 13 deals to help you save.
+Note that you can save on the iPhone 13 Pro Max if you trade in your old iPhone or other phone.
+And we’re tracking the best iPhone 13 deals to help you save some money on this rather pricey Apple phone.

 iPhone 13 Pro Max review: Design and colors